mwjin/deep-purity/README.md

-## DeepPurity
+# DeepPurity
-A tool for estimating tumor purity of the cancer genome data based on a deep learning model.
+A tool to estimate tumor purity of tumor samples based on the deep learning model
+***Note**: This project has stopped due to a lack of cancer genome data for the deep learning.*

+The documentation below is the previous documentation of this project.
+***

 ## **Dependencies**
 python >= 3.6.5